 A given VIZ_IMAGE() content reference will be rendered as one of two sizes:

-If the view is a dashboard with a fixed size or or minimum size that is larger than the VizAlerts default, that size will be used.
+If the view is a dashboard with a fixed size or minimum size that is larger than the VizAlerts default, that size will be used.

 The VizAlerts default size that was configured by your administrator when VizAlerts was installed.

 Thankfully there’s a 3rd option: Tableau Server has an undocumented URL parameter for controlling the size of PNG images.
-You can add :size=[width],[height] as an additional URL parameter to you viz reference.
-For example VIZ_IMAGE(mySalesData/mySalesDashboard?Region=East:size=400,600).
+You can add :size=width,height as an additional URL parameter to you viz reference.
+For example:

+VIZ_IMAGE(mySalesData/mySalesDashboard?Region=East:&size=400,600)

 There are a couple of limitations on controlling the PNG size when the referenced viz is a dashboard (based on Tableau’s default behavior):